-Founded in 2012 by Priya Aggarwal, Antarang Foundation works with marginalized youth from urban, high risk communities in Mumbai to assist their transition from education to employment.
+Founded in 2012 by Priya Agarwal, Antarang Foundation works with marginalized youth from urban, high-risk communities in Mumbai to assist their transition from education to employment.
 Antarang equips economically vulnerable youth with core employability skills.
 It improves the education system by providing career guidance, awareness, mentorship as well as employment opportunities and long-term support.
 They developed two programs for youth: the Career Aware program for in-school youth (12-16 years) which encourages them to stay in school till they complete secondary school, and the Career Ready program, which provides a 15 month training to youth (17-24 years) on life skills development, technical skills training, business communication, supplemented by career guidance, mentorship, internship and placement assistance.
 Priya Aggarwal is a strong leader, with 25 years of experience: 10 in advertising and market research and 15 in civil society.
 Before founding Antarang, she led educational initiatives at Akanksha Foundation as COO and served as a Senior Advisor to EMpower grantee partner Aangan Trust in 2010.
-She was awarded an Ashoka Fellowship in 2015 for her work to provide career linkages to youth from low income backgrounds who are at a high risk of dropping out of the education stream and falling into the informal exploitative sector.
-Antarang received the Guidestar1 accreditation in 2015.
+She was awarded an Ashoka Fellowship in 2015 for her work to provide career linkages to youth from low-income backgrounds who are at a high risk of dropping out of the education stream and falling into the informal exploitative sector.
+Antarang received the Guidestar accreditation in 2015.

 Primary Location: Mumbai, India

 Funded Since: 2018

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.